-Given that the 2020 CRC is only the second in California and one of the pioneering citizens redistricting commissions in the country, commissioners felt it important that the institutional memory of our effort be preserved and made as accessible as possible to those interested in learning from it.
-Voluminous materials have already been conveyed to the State Archives, 55 and a subcommittee has been working with Archives staff to ensure that the materials, as well as materials from the 2010 Commission, are easy to identify and access.
-Unfortunately, the website of the 2010 CRC (WeDrawTheLines.ca.gov) suffered a crash in 2015 and some materials were lost.
-Fortunately, the "Wayback Machine" / Internet Archive (web.archive.org) preserves snapshots of key websites, and much of the content of the 2010 CRC's website (including materials from the recruitment phase managed by the California State Auditor), can be accessed there by typing WeDrawTheLines.ca.gov into the search box and then selecting a date from the 2,000+ snapshots taken of the website.
+Given that the 2020 CRC is only the second in California and one of the pioneering independent citizens redistricting commissions in the country, commissioners felt it important that the institutional memory of our effort be preserved and made as accessible as possible to those interested in learning from it.
+Voluminous materials have already been conveyed to the State Archives,6 and a subcommittee has been working with Archives staff to ensure that the materials, as well as materials from the 2010 Commission, are easy to identify and access.
+Unfortunately, the website of the 2010 CRC (WeDrawTheLines.ca.gov) suffered a computer crash in 2015 and some materials were lost.
+Fortunately, the Internet Archive (web.archive.org, also known as the "Wayback Machine") preserves snapshots of key websites.
+Much of the content of the 2010 CRC's website can be accessed there by typing "WeDrawTheLines.ca.gov" into the search box and then selecting a date from the 2,000+ snapshots taken of the website.
+One can also search "ShapeCaliforniasFuture.auditor.ca.gov" for the California State Auditor's commissioner-recruitment website contents from the 2010 and 2020 CRC application and selection cycles.

-This report is also part of the effort to preserve and convey the institutional memory from our efforts.
+The present report is also part of the effort to preserve and convey the institutional memory from our efforts.
 One of the key elements of this report is the actual timeline of phases and activities undertaken by the 2020 CRC, as an understanding of the overall timeline is key to success under a very unforgiving constitutional deadline.
-It also includes a full set of requests for proposal (RFPs) and job descriptions.
 That said, future CRC may choose to approach their work differently, and nothing in this report is intended to limit their authority to do so.